Hsu-Che-Wei/GeneSys/README.md

 ## Tutorial

-**This tutorial is effectively stable since September 17th, 2025.**
+**This tutorial has been stable since September 17, 2025.
+As a reminder, you must train the model before attempting generation.**

 ### 0. Install GeneSys (Please use GPU node to install !!)
 ```